wultra/powerauth-server/docs/Deploying-Wildfly.md

 The Bouncy Castle module for JBoss / Wildfly needs to be enabled as a global module for PowerAuth.

 Follow the instructions in the [Installing Bouncy Castle](./Installing-Bouncy-Castle.md) chapter.
-Note that the instructions differ based on Java version and application server.
+Note that the instructions differ based on Java version and application server type.